AnyChart/docs.anychart.com/Basic_Charts/Vertical/Overview.md

 <a name='onthefly'></a>
 ## Changing the Orientation On-The-Fly

-After creating a series, you can change its orientation on-the-fly by calling the **isVertical** method and setting its parameter to either 'true' or 'false' (for example, here is the {api:anychart.{api:anychart.core.cartesian.series.Line#isVertical}isVertical(){api} method of the Line series).
+After creating a series, you can change its orientation on-the-fly by calling the **isVertical** method and setting its parameter to either 'true' or 'false' (for example, here is the {api:anychart.core.cartesian.series.Line#isVertical}isVertical(){api} method of the Line series).
 Please, keep in mind that it affects only the series, not the axes.

 In the following sample this method is used to draw two horizontal (area) and a vertical (bar) series on the same chart: